sayan-hi/zkp-credential-framework/docs/architecture.md

 ### Privacy Risks

  - **Profile construction:** Aggregated interactions enable the construction of detailed user profiles
- - **Data correlation:** Information can be combined with external datasets for deeper insights
+ - **Data correlation:** Information can be combined with external datasets to derive deeper insights
  - **Data sharing and monetization:** Collected data may be shared or sold without user control
  - **Cross-system linkability:** Activities across different services can be linked and tracked
  - **Inference attacks:** Sensitive or hidden attributes can be inferred from partial disclosures

 ### Key Insight

-Repeated interactions across multiple verifiers transform small disclosures into comprehensive user profiling.
+**Repeated interactions across multiple verifiers transform small disclosures into comprehensive user profiling.**

 ---